embedded-mas/embedded-mas-applications/autonomous-car/2nd-generation/arduino/LF_2W/README.md

 - **Ultrasonic sensors:** Declared (via `NewPing`), but not integrated into the active control loop in this version of the code.

 - **Communication module:**
-  Uses a `Communication` object (`com`) to build and send beliefs (structured messages), intended for integration with a higher-level reasoning system.
+  Uses a `Communication` object (`com`) to build and send perceptions (structured messages), intended for integration with a higher-level reasoning system.

 ---